jwworth/til/general/rds-breaks-my-clock.md

-# RDS Breaks My Clock
+# RDS Breaks My Radio Clock

 When using radio, you might experience a strange phenomenon: the radio clock refuses to stay correctly set.
 I saw this recently on a car stereo that